linnovate/mean/README.md

 <dt>Express</dt>
 <dd>The best way to understand express is through its Official Website, particularly The Express Guide; you can also go through this StackOverflow thread for more resources.</dd>
 <dt>AngularJS</dt>
 <dd>Angular's Official Website is a great starting point.
-CodeSchool and google created a <a href="https://www.codeschool.com/courses/shaping-up-with-angular-js">great tutorial</a> hreadfor beginners, and the angular videos by <a href="https://egghead.io/">Egghead</a>.</dd>
+CodeSchool and google created a <a href="https://www.codeschool.com/courses/shaping-up-with-angular-js">great tutorial</a> for beginners, and the angular videos by <a href="https://egghead.io/">Egghead</a>.</dd>
 <dt>Node.js</dt>
 <dd>Start by going through Node.js Official Website and this StackOverflow thread, which should get you going with the Node.js platform in no time.</dd>
 </dl>